This fact sheet covers England & Wales. We also have a version for Scotland if you need it.

 If your DRO application is successful then most of your creditors will be unable to take action to recover your debts for 12 months.
 The debts are then written off after the 12 months are up.

-See Debt relief orders fact sheet for more information.
+See our Debt relief orders fact sheet for more information.

 Informal arrangements and debt management plans